dogabudak/parcellab/Readme.md

 1. Make sure that you have a mongodb up and running.
 2. Copy `.env.example` at root folder to `.env`
+3. Run `yarn install` to install the libraries
-3. Run `yarn seed` to ensure that database is in initial state and populated from csv files
+4. Run `yarn seed` to ensure that database is in initial state and populated from csv files
-4. Run `yarn start` to start the service
+5. Run `yarn start` to start the service

 ### App Documentation